sfmalloy/advent-of-code-2018/README.md

 **Timings**
 ----------------------------------
 I obtained times from my desktop running Antergos and g++ 8.2.1.
-Times are gotten as an average of 5.
+Times are gotten as an average of 5 and by running part 1 and 2 in the same run (not seperately).

  Day # | Time (in ms) | # of Lines
 -------|--------------|-----------